-Maw Lute's respect for group collections leads her to respect town and city size: many large towns and cities have a small dragon living in the town square to answer questions about that settlement's population demographics and to assist with heraldic issues.
+Maw Lute's respect for group collections leads her to respect town and city governance.
+Many towns and cities have a small dragon living in the town square to answer questions about that settlement's population demographics and to assist with heraldic issues.

 Maw Lute loves hoarding but is also generous.
 Much of her own immense hoard of treasure is hidden in small portions in many locations.
-By revealing the location of one of these stashes of treasure Maw Lute reward her followers by sharing her treasures, without requiring them to brave her own lair.
+Maw Lute can reveal the location of one of these stashes of treasure to reward her followers with some of her treasures without requiring them to brave her own lair.

-Maw Lute herself is law-abiding but many of her dragons pillage to increase their hoards.
-Thieves, highwaymen, and pirates often ask Maw Lute to protect their wealth—recognizing that she will not protect them but she might help maintain their treasure as a single hoard a successor can inherit.
+Maw Lute herself is law-abiding.
+But many of her dragons pillage to increase their hoards.
+Thieves, highwaymen, and pirates also ask Maw Lute to protect their wealth—recognizing that she will not protect them but she might help maintain their treasure as a single hoard that a successor can inherit.